SAMMISolutions/docs/doc_posts/_troubleshooting-common/twitch-connection.md

 Your auth token probably expired.
 1. In SAMMI Core, go to Twitch Connections.
 Click "Revoke Token" for the problem account.
-2. Link your Twitch account again by pressing Open URL.
+2. Link your Twitch account again by pressing `Link Streamer Account` or `Link Bot Account` button.

 #### Twitch Alerts don't work

-**Check your Bridge connection**\
+**Check your Twitch Pubsub/Chat connection**\
-Make sure your Bridge is running and connected to SAMMI (the status should be green for Bridge in the left bottom corner of SAMMI Core).
+Make sure your Twitch Pubsub and Chat is connected (the light indicator must be green for both) and you're listening to the right topics (you can check them under Twitch Connections).

-In your Bridge it must say <strong>Pubsub: {% include colored_text.html color="green" text="Connected" %}<strong>.
+{% include image.html w="75" src="twitch_connected.png" alt="Twitch Connected" %}

 **Try triggering a test alert from your Bridge**
 In your Bridge, go to Twitch Triggers tab and press any of the test buttons.\